alimac/git-for-you-and-me/README.md

 Things to bring.

-- laptop
+laptop
-- skirt with pockets
+skirt with pockets
-- toothbrush
+toothbrush
 ~~~

+Note:
+- adding a few items to the list